robinoldman/bike-site/README.md

-Embroidery Club

-alt text
+Mountain hangaman

 ABOUT THE PROJECT

-Embroidery club is an unreal project created for my PP1 with Code Institute.
-Embroidery club is a website creating an online community for artists.
-It has been created to showcase local artist's work as well as to encourage an online community.
+Mountain hangman is an unreal project created for my PP2 with Code Institute.
+Mountain hangman is a website which is a simple hangman style game

 ABOUT THE WEBSITE

-The Web site is a simple 3 page website that allows local artists to showcase and sell their work.
-It has a simple and easy-to-navigate homepage which demonstrates the purpose of the site.
-It gives a brief outline of local artists and provides links to the gallery.
-The Gallery page provides a selection of artwork.
-Each artwork has a description of the picture which can be seen when hovered over.
-The website also has a page where local artists can submit a query, either to buy artwork or have their artwork showcased.
+The Web site is a simple 1 page website that allows users to play the hangman game easily.
+It contains a keyboard which can be pressed
 INDEX

 User Experience